wrootie/hoist/README.md

 Hoist needs a [Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) and a [Service Account Key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) with Storage Bucket management permissions to operate.

 You may optionally include a [`cloudflare_token`](https://dash.cloudflare.com/profile/api-tokens) to automatically clear your CDN cache on upload.
 This token must be granted `Zone.Zone` read access and `Zone.Cache Purge` permissions for relevant DNS Zones.

+You may optionally include a `test_domain` to configure the local domain that `hoist serve` uses.
+By default it will make the site available at `https://hoist.test`.

 To configure the bucket that the site will upload to by default, add a single `bucket` field to this `gcloud.json` file with the target bucket name.